-Although the watch takes a great deal of a normal wrist’s available space completely covering all of its width (and then some) and also taking a great deal of airspace above it, the volume is actually used well allowing for a greater legibility and making its chronograph a truly usable feature.
+Although the case takes a great deal of a normal wrist’s available space completely covering all of its width (and then some) and also taking a great deal of airspace above it, the volume is used well allowing for greater legibility and making its chronograph a truly usable feature.

-By the way, the watch comes equipped with Breitling’s trademark 30-second chronograph with a central second hand performing one revolution in just 30 second increasing the chronograph’s accuracy to impressive 1/8th of a second.
+By the way, the GMT Chronograph comes equipped with Breitling’s trademark 30-second chronograph with a central second hand performing one revolution in just 30 seconds increasing the chronograph’s accuracy to impressive 1/8th of a second.

-Like many contemporary XXL-sized watches that are equipped with standard movements that tend to stay around 30 millimeters in diameter, the watch has its date window placed somewhat awkwardly.
+Like many contemporary XXL-sized watches that are equipped with standard movements that tend to stay around 30 millimeters in diameter, the dial has its date window placed somewhat awkwardly.

-Like most GMT watches, this one also features a second hour hand with a 24-hour scale and a rotating inner bezel with the names of 24 cities.
+Like most timekeepers featuring the so-called GMT funtionality, this one also sports a second hour-hand with a 24-hour scale and a rotating inner bezel with the names of 24 cities.